Richard Clune

-Richard Clune, also known as 'Rich' or 'Dicky', (born April 25, 1987) is a Canadian former professional ice hockey left winger and was, most recently, the assistant coach of the Anaheim Ducks.
+Richard Clune, also known as 'Rich' or 'Dicky', (born April 25, 1987) is a Canadian former professional ice hockey left winger and is an assistant coach of the Pittsburgh Penguins.
 Clune played in 423 AHL games and 139 National Hockey League (NHL) games during his career.

 Playing career

 Junior

 Clune was drafted in the second round of the 2003 Ontario Hockey League (OHL) Priority Selection (29th overall) by the Sarnia Sting.
 During the 2003–04 season, Clune scored three goals and 16 points in 58 games.
 In 2004–05, his second year with the Sting, Clune finished the season with 21 goals and 34 points in 68 games, fourth most on the team, as well as winning the Bobby Smith Trophy, emblematic of the OHL's scholastic player of the year.
 In April 2005, Clune represented Canada at the World Under-18s in the Czech Republic; Canada won a silver medal, losing in the gold-medal game to the United States.

 In the 2005–06 season Clune was named Sarnia's team captain.
 At the end of the season, he demanded a trade.
 On September 20, 2006, Clune was traded to the Barrie Colts for Mike Roelofsen and three draft picks.
 Clune had his best season offensively, scoring a career-high 32 goals and 46 assists for a career-best 78 points in 67 games.